ETCLabs/sACN/docs/pages/building_and_integrating.md

 If you are building sACN manually/without CMake, add the definition `SACN_HAVE_CONFIG_H` in your compile settings and add the sacn_config.h location to your include paths.

+For a list of all possible options that can be included in the sacn_config.h file, see
+\ref sacnopts.

 ## Including sACN in your project

 ### Including sACN in CMake projects